KRLoyd/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 6-abs.c -> Write a function that computes the absolute value of an integer;
 7-print_last_digit.c -> Write a function that prints the last digit of a number;
 8-24_hours.c -> Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59;
+10-add.c -> Write a function that adds two integer and returns the result;